KimTrijnh/ftw-google-news/README.md

 want to find a better way.
 Especially in the way of connection between those functionalities.

 **Bugs are waiting to be fixed**
-[ ] When change category, list of checkboxs from previous category still remains [ ] Confirm whether using fetchNews() in every function is refreshing the page or not???
+- [ ] When doing any change category/readmore/etc, list of checkboxs from previous category still remains
+- [ ] Confirm whether using fetchNews() in every function is refreshing the page or not???

 **WHAT SHOULD FIND TIME TO LEARN MORE**
 - API